Advantages of an oil or stain finish

 Shades of grey

-Untreated wood often weathers unevenly as the effects of weather conditions, dirt and UV rays only affect exposed sections.
+Untreated wood often weathers unevenly as weather conditions, dirt and UV rays only affect exposed sections.
 A way around this is to opt for a pre-weathered finish.
 We offer two options: a two-coat treatment with a unique, VOC-free wax oil or a single coat treatment with Rubio WoodCream.
-A single application of Rubio WoodCream Transparent #0 will ensure equal weathering over a period of about one year, with repeat application not generally required.
+A single application of Rubio WoodCream Transparent #0 will ensure equal weathering over a period of about one year, with repeat applications not generally required.
 Treatment with Rubio WoodCream Aged #2 immediately creates a light-grey tint, with repeat application recommended after one to two years.

 Oils and stains for wood are available in a rainbow of colours.
 Besides natural tints, black, charcoal and grey, we can also apply a wide range of unique and original colours to our many sustainable wood varieties.
 Both indoors and outdoors, these provide just as much protection against the elements and fine dust.
 With such a large assortment of colours to choose from, picking the right wood oil or stain for your project can be difficult.
 Please do not hesitate to ask us for any advice you may need.
 We monitor developments to ensure that we keep up with the latest colour trends.
 Ancient white, matcha green, olive green, dusty rose, ginger gold and ochre tints are among the most popular at present.
 Below, we present two examples of interior projects in thermal ash in which colour schemes have been chosen to complement interior decor themes.

 Oiled or stained wood maintenance